ahmed17777/MechaCar_Statistical_Analysis-/README.md

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 - The r-squared value of our linear model is 0.7149, meaning that approximately 71% of all mpg predictions will be correct using this model.
 Therefore, it is safe to say that this linear model predicts MechaCar mpg effectively.

+## Summary Statistics on Suspension Coils

+This section of the analysis answers the following question: The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+- As shown in the image, the summary statistics for the summary coils are as follows: Mean = 1498.78, Median = 1500, Variance = 62.29356, and Standard deviation = 7.892627
+- Since the mean and median in our summary statistics are quite similar, we can say that the dataset has a normal distribution.
+- Based on our results, the variance is rougly 62 pounds per square inch for all the lots, which is siginificantly less than the 100 pounds per square inch requirement.
+Meaning the current manufacturing data meets the design specification.
+However, when we look at the variance figures for lot 3, specifically, the variance value is 170, which is much higher than the design specification.
+For this reason, we can conclude that only lots 1 and 2 meet the design specification when looked at individually.

+## T-Tests on Suspension Coils